You will see mentions of both cat hair and cat fur. The two terms are often used interchangeably, but is there any difference?

 You can think of "cat hair" as an individual strand and "cat fur" as collective; for example, a cat hair is what you find on your black sweater.
 There may be many of them, but they are not all massed together like fur is on your cat.
 When grooming your cat you may either "comb its hair" or "brush its fur."

 To complicate things further, breeders often describe the overall appearance of a cat's fur as its coat.
 You will see this term used almost exclusively in breed standards, but you will also see "hair" mentioned, as in "longhair" or "shorthair" breeds or divisions.

 The bottom line is that you will be correct whether you call the fluffy, fuzzy stuff that covers your cat hair, fur, or coat.
 Use the term that is most comfortable for you.

 Types of Cat Hair and Coats

 Like all hair, cat hair originates in the epidermis (under the skin), and the type of hair determines the structure.
 There is a muscle next to the root, just under the skin, that is extremely sensitive to temperature.
-In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to "stand straight up," creating that "Halloween cat" look that is so familiar.
-Cats may have from one to three types of hair in their coats, referenced sometimes as "double coat," or "triple coat," plus those distinctive whiskers, which are also hairs.
+In cold weather, or when a cat is frightened or alarmed this muscle contracts, causing the attendant hair to stand straight up, creating that familiar "Halloween cat" look.
+Cats may have from one to three types of hair in their coats, referenced sometimes as "double coat," or "triple coat," plus their distinctive whiskers, which are also hairs.